John-Almardeny/Hilly-GUI-Version/README.md

 # Hill-6-Cipher
-This is a testing version of Hilly made in Visual Basic.
+This is a testing version of an old version of Hilly during the development process, made in Visual Basic.
 Please note that this repo includes onlt the executable files not the source code.

 <p>